waterloo-rocketry/docs/electrical-gse/rlcs-v4/towerside.rst

      - Justification/Parent Requirement
    * - ELEC.
 1
      - System have a 10/100 Mbps Ethernet connection
-     - For communicate with towerside GLS board through local network
+     - For communicate with clientside through local network
    * - OPS.
 1
      - The Towerside shall have a external CAN connection to Rocket Electrical Disconnect
      - Control would need injector valve/QD state for unlocking
-   * - OPS.
-2
+   * - RLCS.
+1
      - The ED CAN bus shall be separated from internal CAN bus
      - If RocketCAN is fucked, we don’t want it to affect RLCS internal CAN bus operation